 “On a journey, sir, an old woman must rest.
 Would you ask your aged grandmother to travel in such a state?”

-“They are not,” replied Céogan.
-“When we make the Inn at Brenfréa tonight, we could ask the Guard Captain there how to proceed.”
+“But, they are not,” Céogan reminded his colleague.
+“When we reach Brenfréa tonight, we could ask the Captain there how to proceed.”

 “Yes, Nithlaf should know,” Drefan replied quickly.
 Turning to Agon, he asked, “Can you ride?”